-Overall, it is an a great paint for your brake calipers and offers excellent value for money considering its produced by a reputable brand.
-One drawback is that it takes much longer to dry compared to the alternatives.Check it Out
+Overall, the POR-15 42806 is a great caliper paint to consider that offers excellent value for money and is also produced by a reputable brand.
+The only main drawback of this paint is that it takes much longer to dry when compared to the alternatives.Check it Out

-The cheapest caliper paint within this article is the VHT formula, which can withstand temperatures of up to 900 degrees Fahrenheit.
-The brand state that it is best used with a primer and a clear coat process but this is reflected in the price.
+One of cheapest brake caliper paints is the VHT formula, which can withstand temperatures of up to 900 degrees.
+The brand state that it’s best used with a primer and a clear coat process but this is reflected in the price.